Indy (musician): 2023–present: Threads and Fame Is A Bedroom EPs

 In January 2023, Indy released the single "Hometown", written at the house of Ryan Tedder, which charted on the Hot 20 Aotearoa Singles charts.
 It was Indy's first single after Movish became her manager, and the result of a session he had arranged with producers and writers.
 In February, she released the Threads EP.
 It was a culmination of four years of work and experimentation, and was inspired by her life experiences in her early 20s.
 She had worked with producer Phil Scully and musicians including Diplo, Trackside, and David Longstreth, to find her voice and develop her music.

 From 2024 through to 2025, Indy released three more singles: "Savior", "East Coast", and "Sail Away".
 The latter two singles appeared on Hot 20 Aotearoa Singles charts for 1 week, at positions 4 and 13, respectively.
 In March 2025, Indy joined the label Mom + Pop.
 In July 2025, Indy released another single "Up In Flames (The Wayland)", in anticipation of the release of her second EP.
 On 1 August 2025, Indy released the Fame Is a Bedroom EP, which draws on themes from her interpersonal relationships, homesickness, and sense of self.

+In 2026, Indy performed her first festival set at BottleRock Napa Valley Music Festival.

 Personal life

 Indy plays acoustic guitar.
 She cites Bon Iver, James Taylor and Annie Lennox as artists whose music she is drawn to, and is inspired by Alex Dimitrov in her lyric writing.
 She was inspired to write through her mother, Sonja Yelich, and is also interested in the works of Enid Blyton and Jane Austen.
 She especially enjoys the poetry of Frank O'Hara, and also Elizabeth Bishop, May Swenson, and Morgan Parker, among others.

-Indy is based in New York.
-She has said her favourite place in the city is MacDougal Street.
-She describes herself as a huge fan of the New York Knicks.
+Indy spent several years living in New York after moving to the US aged 18.
+She states her favourite place in the city is MacDougal Street, and describes herself as a huge fan of the New York Knicks.
+In 2026, Indy relocated to Los Angeles.

 In 2018, Indy said she had dealt with anxiety and panic attacks in her teens that caused her to wake up at night.
 She used these experiences to inform some of her poetry, and it has also inspired her songwriting, including the lyrics for the single "Killer".
 In various interviews, Indy has expressed trepidation about finding her own creative identity and the pressures of accomplishment, given the creative success of her family, particularly that of her sister Lorde.
 In 2022, she claimed it took her some time before she showed her family her music, and that it was important for her to "forge her own path".
 However, she has stated her relationship with Lorde is mutually supportive, and she has no issue with the public association.

 In 2018, Indy came out as bisexual in a post on Instagram.
 The 2025 EP Fame Is A Bedroom explored this aspect of her identity, particularly the single "Sail Away".